jxjo/Xoptfoil-JX/readme.md

 * Initial fork and first modifications by Jochen Guenzel
 * Camber & Tickness based optimization by Matthias Boese and Jochen Guenzel

-Feel free to contact us - and of course we are happy for any contributions and suggestions
+Feel free to contact us - and of course we are happy for any contributions and suggestions!

+Jochen Guenzel, March 2020